ramkumar2122/Text-to-Image-Generation/README.md

 ### Code

-We have referred to the [text-to-image](https://github.com/paarthneekhara/text-to-image) and [DCGAN-tensorflow](https://github.com/carpedm20/DCGAN-tensorflow) repositories for developing our code, and we are extremely thankful to them.
+I have referred to the [text-to-image](https://github.com/paarthneekhara/text-to-image) and [DCGAN-tensorflow](https://github.com/carpedm20/DCGAN-tensorflow) repositories for developing code, and extremely thankful to them.